-I only agreed to go camping for the first time in 2015 because my crush (who is now my boyfriend) invited me.
+I only agreed to try camping for the first time in 2015 after my boyfriend begged me to check out North Cascades National Park with him.
 As a former city girl, I had no idea how I would manage without a shower or flush toilet.

-I did my best to prepare for the camping trip by packing a hammock, tons of books, and wine to get me through the weekend.
+I did my best to prepare for my trip by packing a hammock, tons of books, and wine to get me through the weekend.
 I did the same on our next three camping trips before it dawned on me that I actually like camping *cue identity crisis*.

 Pack an air mattress and your favorite sheets.
 Invest in some comfortable camping furniture or a portable hammock.
 Don’t buy a tent that’s too small for your group.
 Check out some glamping hacks (these are some of my faves).
 If you’re doing something you don’t enjoy, the last thing you want to be is uncomfortable.
 Don’t worry about overpacking or looking like a wuss.
 Skimping on creature comforts can ruin any camping trip.

-Before I realized I actually enjoy the outdoors, there was only one thing I enjoyed about camping.
-The food, of course!
+Before I realized I actually enjoy the outdoors, there was only one thing I enjoyed about camping – the food, of course!
 S’mores are a camping favorite but there are tons of other fun campfire recipes.
 If you drink, bring plenty of beer, liquor, wine, or whatever your drink of choice is!
-Even if you hate camping, drinking and eating around a fire under the stars is pure bliss.
+Even if you hate camping, drinking and eating around a campfire under the stars is pure bliss.

 Use Camping to Practice Mindfulness